magonrod/lunar-solar-panel-simulator/README.md

 ## More information

-- For a more comprehensive explanation of the operration, hypotesis and limitations, check docs/
+- For a more comprehensive explanation of the operationS, hypotesis and limitations, check docs/

 ## Roadmap

 - Improve speed and scalability of optimization
 - Integration with external simulation frameworks

+## How to use